The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Introduction

 Here we use a recently developed microscopic theory \cite{Szamel2022} that accurately predicts sound damping in the harmonic approximation with no adjustable parameters.
 Within many glasses we are able to find areas that result in strong sound damping over the frequency range where we observe Rayleigh scaling.
 We identify these areas as sound damping defects.
 We find that the fraction of particles in these defects scales linearly with the Rayleigh scaling coefficient for a series of glasses with widely different stabilities.
 However, we find finite sound damping and Rayleigh scaling for exceptionally well annealed glasses where we do not find any defects, and thus the defects cannot be the sole source of sound damping.

 Sound damping without defects originates from small non-affine motions that occur due to displacements induced by the sound wave.
-This motion has to be present for any non centro-symmetric structure.
-The resulting picture is that sound damping has a defect contribution on top of a defect free background, which represents a new paradigm in the understanding of sound damping in glasses.
-Importantly, our theory quantitatively captures both effects.
+These motions have to be present for any non centro-symmetric structure.
+The resulting picture is that sound damping has a defect contribution on top of a defect free background, which represents a different paradigm in the understanding of sound damping in glasses.
+Our theory quantitatively captures both effects.